Selling art prints is a great way to earn passive income from purchased original art.

-Many artists are confused about art prints and reproductions.
+Many artists are confused about the definition of art prints and reproductions.

 A print is a work of art by an artist who transfers an image to a different surface.
-The most common techniques artists use for printmaking are lithography, woodcut, etching, and screenprint.
+Artists’ most common techniques for printmaking are lithography, woodcut, etching, and screenprint.

 A reproduction is a copy of another work of art.
-It could be a copy of a painting, drawing, or an original print.
+It could be a copy of a painting, drawing, or original print.
 There is no creative process involved.
-Prints, commonly called Limited Edition prints, are offset lithographs which is a photographic reproduction process.
+Prints, commonly called Limited Edition prints, are offset lithographs, a photographic reproduction process.
 Giclees most often fall into this category since a work of art is photographed, and a computer generates the print.
 (Resource: Seaside Art Gallery)

 Marketing Your Prints

-Become more familiar with the terms art prints, giclee prints, limited edition prints, and open-edition prints before creating a landing page for your artist website.
+Before creating a landing page for your artist’s website, become more familiar with art prints, giclee prints, limited edition prints, and open-edition prints.
 Visit Fine ArtGiclee Printing – What Artists Need To Know to learn more.

 Making Art Prints To Sell

 There are three ways an artist can make reproductions of their artwork.